sandinmyjoints/zero-to-node/notes.md

 * Here's an example use of streams to return audio data (see slide).
 * Note that one readable stream is piping to two totally separate writeable streams simultaneously.
 Node and the OS handle all that for us.
+* Listen for events.
+Handle end and error events, particularly.
 * Ideal would be to stream directly from the TTS application without touching the filesystem, but the application is picky and uncooperative.

 ## Slide 22 - Logging

+* Now that we have our app working, let's start thinking about operations and maintenance.
 * Logging allows you visibility into what your app is doing.
 * This is very important for production deployment so you know the app is working correctly, or if it breaks, you know what is going wrong.